7RU7H/CTFs/HackTheBox/Retired-Machines/Silo/Silo-Helped-Through.md

 - Sometimes just use metasploit forever and hope
 - base64 encode files just incase there is a password that is encoded weirdly and decode incorrectly by stdout
-- I need to practice the how could this get me to x in a non-standard way check Beyond Root:
+- I need to practice the how could this get me to x in a non-standard way check
+- There always needs some turn about revision - scott
+- Wordlists
+Beyond Root:
 - python2 in the near 2030s...
 - PATH and so libraries